antonialoytorrens/vimrc/README.md

 * [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object): Defines a new text object representing lines of code at the same indent level.
 Useful for python/vim scripts
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes
-* [vim-zenroom2](https://github.com/amix/vim-zenroom2) Remove all clutter and focus only on the essential.
-Similar to iA Writer or Write Room
 * [gist-vim](https://github.com/mattn/gist-vim) Easily create gists from Vim using the `:Gist` command
 * [vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides) Is a plugin for visually displaying indent levels in Vim
 * [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs